 The domain layer is intended to implement the business logic.
 It acts as an intermediary between the UI and Data layers.
 According to official documentation, what we used to keep in the “utils” package previously can go into the domain layer in the new architecture.
 This also includes anything that is reusable.
 In our case, we need to convert the Unix epoch coming from the data layer model into a human-readable ‘Time Ago’ format.
 For example, "a week ago."

 To bring this functionality, I added two use cases:

-Long timestamp and converts it into the “Time Ago” format.
+1. `GetTimeAgoUseCase`: This accepts a `Long` timestamp and converts it into the "Time Ago" format.
 We would have kept this in a “util” package earlier.

-HNItemWithTimeAgo with the time in “Time Ago” format.
+2. `GetItemsWithTimeAgoUseCase`: This fetches the items from the data layer, converts them to a local model named `HNItemWithTimeAgo` with the time in "Time Ago" format.
 They are then exposed to the UI layer using Flows.
 This data is consumed by the UI layer.